Kaiserouo/Apex-Legends-Rigging-Blender-Addon/README.md

 Most importantly, you can use the `Auto IK` (Auto Inverse Kinematics) functionality built inside Blender to make posing way easier.
 Not as properly as Auto Rig Pro did it, but still way better than posing imported models directly with FK (Forward Kinematics).

+**RIGGING WILL MAKE THE MODEL IMCOMPATIBLE WITH IMPORTED ANIMATION!** ref. `Functionality > Rigging > Note` below for detailed description.

 ## Installation
 1. Clone this repository and zip it, or just download as zip file on Github.
 2. `Edit -> Preferences -> Add-ons -> Install..` and choose the zip file.